Table of Contents[Hide][Show]

 diff -w file1 file2

-to ignore all whitespace changes, including spaces and tabs.
+The -w option tells diff to ignore all whitespace changes, including spaces and tabs.

 This is useful when comparing code files where indentation or spacing may vary.